Comments about NERSC

 I have only used NERSC and NCAR.
 I find NERSC has shorter queues, equivalent support, and a less cumbersome security system (NCAR uses cryptocards which I hate).

-Good consultant and excellent sofware, and user attention.
+Good consultant and excellent software, and user attention.

 The NERSC is the best one.